How to Find a Top-Performing Realtor in 30 Minutes or Less

 Do they answer your questions with concrete, factual data?
 Beware of agents who respond with vague answers.
 You want someone who knows the average days to sell in your market and the current average list price off the top of their head.

-Look for signs that they know your market, like mentioning the new grocery store opening down the block.
+Look for indicators that they understand your market, such as referencing the new grocery store opening nearby or discussing recent changes in local property values.
 A good agent is on top of changes that impact your home’s value.

 Step 4: Ask agents the right questions

-When it comes to interviewing agents, you could ask over 20 different questions to find the right fit.
-But if you don’t have that much time, here are the top five questions to ask.
+When interviewing agents, you could ask more than 20 questions to help find the right fit.
+But if you’re short on time, here are the top five essential questions to ask.

 Q: What is your “days on market” average?

-A: In this case, days on market is the average number of days it takes for an agent’s listing to go from “active” to “under contract.”
-For top-performing agents, this number is typically about half of the days on market for average agents.
-HomeLight provides local days on market information for cities across the nation.
+A: In this case, days on market (DOM) is the average number of days it takes for an agent’s listing to go from “active” to “under contract.”
+For top-performing agents, this number is typically about half of the DOM for average agents.
+HomeLight provides local DOM information for cities across the nation.

-You’ll find a list of popular cities at the top of our tool, and cities in each state down below.
-Once you select your location, scroll down and look for the chart with the “Days on Market” figures.
+Select your location, scroll down, and look for the chart with the “days on market” figures.
 You’ll also find additional information about what a top local agent can offer.

 Q: How many homes have you sold in the past 12 months?

-A: According to top real estate agent James Silver, who works with 76% more single-family homes than other agents in Detroit, Michigan, a real estate team should sell around 200–300 homes in a year.
-He says that a good number for a single agent is in the 30–50 homes range.
+A: According to top real estate agent James Silver, who works with 76% more single-family homes than other agents in Detroit, Michigan, a real estate team should sell about 200 to 300 homes in a year.
+He says that a good number for a single agent is in the 30 to 50 homes range.
 This range won’t be the same in other areas, so compare an agent’s transactions to your market’s norm.

 A: This percentage is the final sale price (what the buyer paid for the home) divided by the last list price.
 A positive ratio tells you that they sell homes for more than the listing price.
-Look for an agent with a sale to list price ratio that’s over the average in the area.
+Look for an agent with a sale-to-list price ratio that’s higher than the average in the area.

 Q: How well do you know the market in my neighborhood?